-Section 5-1: Table of Organization-Organizational Chart.
+Section 5-1: Table of Organization Organizational Chart.

 The town administrator shall annually submit a table of organization organizational chart establishing personnel requirements within all town departments to the board of selectmen select board by June 1.
-The table of organization select board shall become effective unless rejected by the board of selectmen select board within 30 days following its submission.
+The table of organization select board shall become effective unless rejected by the board of selectmen select board select board submission.